 You know how powerful self-affirmations can be — or at least, you’ve heard.

-But after reading the same stale words for over a week, you’re still not feeling it.
+But after reading the same stale words for over a week, you’re not feeling it.
 Everyone talks about how great and effective affirmations can be for your confidence and health, but… maybe they just don’t work for you?

 You’ve repeated some words while looking in the mirror and felt a little boost in self-confidence, but nothing like what online “experts” are claiming you should experience.